You will only be able to submit this form in a new tab.

 You will be asked some basic demographic questions.
 You will be asked several questions about the effectiveness of different ways we have shared these guidelines, as well as how they have impacted your knowledge and practice.
 You will also be asked about the relevance and feasibility of the guidelines.

+Are there any risks or benefits to participating in this study?
 You are not likely to experience any risks or discomforts by participating in this study.
 You will help us understand the early impact and benefit of these clinical guidelines by participating in this study.

 Will my information be kept private?